-Upper Darby Township is a residential suburb of over 82,000 residents, covers 8.3 square miles in Southeast Delaware County, Pennsylvania.
+Upper Darby Township is a residential suburb of about 90,000 residents, covers 8.3 square miles in Southeast Delaware County, Pennsylvania.
 In this community of neighborhoods, residents reflect a great diversity of socioeconomic and ethnic backgrounds.
 There are over 60 birth countries and 70 home languages represented by the students of Upper Darby School District.
 The wide ranges of housing options in the township include apartment complexes, townhouses, duplexes, and single- family homes.
 The community may be characterized as essentially middle income with occupational representation at the semi-skilled, technical, and professional levels.